 “How God anointed Jesus of Nazareth with the Holy Ghost and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him” (Acts 10:38).

 “As they ministered to the Lord, and fasted, the Holy Ghost said, Separate me Barnabas and Saul for the work whereunto I have called them” (Acts 13:2).

 Let’s Understand The Godhead

-Therefore, the Old Testament (OT) Scriptures use “Holy Spirit” to denote the Lord God and the NT utilizes “Holy Ghost” to explain Jesus Christ and the church.
+Therefore, the Old Testament (OT) Scriptures use “Holy Spirit” to denote the Spirit of the Lord but the NT utilizes “Holy Ghost” to explain the power of Christ Jesus Christ in His Church.